umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Users-On-Cloud/index.md

 To create or edit a User Group, go to the User section of the backoffice.

-1. Click on "Groups" in the right corner from, and here you are able to either create a new User Group or edit an existing one.
+1. Click on "Groups" in the right corner, and from here you are able to either create a new User Group or edit an existing one.

     ![User Groups](images/Users.png)